-It was described as the thousand-yard stare as early as World War I: the vacant, confused gaze of a battle-weary soldier.
-In later years, additional phrases such as shell-shocked and battle fatigued were coined to describe the same condition.
-Today, we know these people were suffering from post-traumatic stress disorder (PTSD), but it would be decades before the diagnosis was established and understood.
+Known as the thousand-yard stare from World War I, the vacant, confused gaze of a battle-weary soldier was eventually recognized as post-traumatic stress disorder (PTSD).
+It was, however, decades before the diagnosis was established and understood.

-In fact, PTSD was only recognized as a legitimate condition five years after the end of the Vietnam War.
-No doubt, this was why so many veterans returning home from that war were so misunderstood and persecuted while rarely receiving the help they so desperately needed.
+Rather, Post Traumatic Stress Disorder was only recognized as a legitimate condition five years after the end of the Vietnam War.
+As a result, numerous veterans returning home from that war were misunderstood and persecuted while rarely receiving the help they so desperately needed.

-PTSD is a severe anxiety disorder that can develop after exposure to any event that results in psychological trauma.
-The key word here is “psychological.”
-The truth is most physical injuries usually do heal in time.
-However, for many people, the mental and emotional pain associated with trauma is relentless and destructive, ultimately damaging many lives and relationships.
+PTSD is a severe anxiety disorder that can develop following an exposure to any psychologically traumatic event.
+“Psychological” being the keyword, truth is even though physical injuries usually heal in time, the mental and emotional pain associated with trauma is relentless and destructive, ultimately damaging many lives and relationships.

-People are plagued by trauma-related memories, which often pop up at random times.
-Nightmares and flashbacks are not unusual, and a person may find themselves reliving a traumatic event due to an environmental trigger, such as a certain smell or sound.
+Survivors of traumatic events are plagued by associated memories, which often emerge randomly and disrupt everyday functioning.
+Nightmares and flashbacks are common occurrences, and a person may find themselves reliving the traumatic event due to an environmental trigger, such as certain smells, persons or sounds.

 The person avoids thinking about or speaking of the event.
-For example, an individual may cease driving altogether due to involvement in a terrible accident.
-Another person may avoid leaving the house after dark, for that was the time of day a traumatic event occurred.
+For example, an individual may cease driving altogether due to being in a terrible accident.
+Another person may avoid leaving the house after dark, for that was when they were mugged.

-With this condition, the person’s worldview slowly alters from positive to negative.
-The belief that people cannot be trusted can result in broken relationships.
+When afflicted with PTSD, the person’s worldview slowly alters from positive to negative.
+The belief that people cannot be trusted, and even their own selves in extreme cases, can result in broken relationships.
 The person feels emotionally numb, hopeless and rarely enjoys pleasurable activities.

-The person exists in a state of hyper-arousal, always alert for danger.
-Sudden anger and irritability become commonplace.
-Concentrating on anything becomes challenging, and insomnia becomes the norm.
-Engaging in self-destructive behavior, such as consuming too much alcohol, grows in frequency.
+The person remains in a state of hyper-arousal, always alert for danger.
+Sudden anger and irritability become a norm.
+Difficulty concentrating and insomnia is common.
+Self-destructive behaviors, such as consuming too much alcohol, grow in frequency.

 American soldiers, men, and women alike are many things: Each is brave, patriotic, courageous, and even fearless.
 But, more importantly, they are human, with feelings and emotions just like everyone else.

 Although any war, by definition, is bad, modern combat is particularly gruesome.
-Soldiers witness atrocities committed against other people that no one back in America could ever imagine.
+Soldiers witness unimaginable atrocities committed against other people including women and children.
 It is no wonder that even the best of soldiers often return home highly traumatized.

-Approximately 18.5% of service members returning from Iraq or Afghanistan have post-traumatic stress disorder (PTSD) or depression.
-Although approximately 50% of returning servicemembers seek treatment for mental health conditions, only slightly more than half of this group receives adequate care.
+Although approximately 50 percent of returning service members seek treatment for mental health conditions, only slightly more than half of this group receives adequate care.

-These hurting people often turn to alcohol, prescription drugs or street drugs to provide an escape from the pain.
-In fact, two out of every 10 Veterans with PTSD also have substance use disorder (SUD).
+This struggling population often turns to alcohol, prescription drugs or street drugs to seek an escape from the pain and psychological stress.
+In fact, two out of every 10 Veterans with Post Traumatic Stress Disorder also have substance use disorder (SUD).

-What holds true for the rest of the world certainly applies to veterans: Take drugs or consume alcohol long enough, and addiction will result.
-With this particular group of people, such behavior often leads to homelessness and, all too often, suicide.
+The worst outcome of PTSD, namely suicide, rose drastically among veterans.
 Between 2005 and 2009, more than 1,100 members of the Armed Forces took their own lives, an average of 1 suicide every 36 hours.
-Afterward, the Army’s suicide rate reached an all-time high in 2012.
+The Army’s suicide rate reached an all-time high in 2012.

-For those who remain in the military, the greatest factor regarding the lack of treatment is the stigma.
+For those who remain in the military, the greatest factor regarding the lack of treatment is stigma.
 Unfortunately, throughout the military, psychiatric issues are perceived differently than physical problems.
 This means that those with PTSD often suffer in silence, believing that if counseling is requested, they will be seen as weak, their leaders will treat them differently and fellow troops will lose confidence in them.
-To its credit, the American military is actively working to reduce this stigma.

 - Dialectical Behavioral Therapy